Portland Hearts of Pine: Inaugural season

 On April 30, the Hearts of Pine announced that they had sold out their inaugural match at Fitzpatrick Stadium.
 The match, played on May 4 and attended by Governor Janet Mills, was a 1–1 draw for the Hearts of Pine against One Knoxville SC.
 Knoxville's Stuart Ritchie scored the first goal at Fitzpatrick Stadium in the second minute, while Masashi Wada scored the first Hearts of Pine goal at Fitzpatrick in first half stoppage time.
 Two weeks later, the Hearts of Pine celebrated their first League One victory, a 2–1 win over FC Naples at Fitzpatrick Stadium.
 The club earned its first road victory in the early hours of July 13, defeating fellow expansion side Texoma FC 1–0 after multiple weather delays.
 The Hearts of Pine clinched a playoff spot in their inaugural season following a 2–2 draw against fellow expansion team Westchester SC on October 17.
 The club set a USL League One attendance record three days later on October 21, when 6,440 fans attended a 6–1 victory over Spokane Velocity.

-The Hearts of Pine finished the 2025 season in seventh place, and defeated the second-seeded Chattanooga Red Wolves at 1–0 on the road at Chatanooga's CHI Memorial Stadium in their first ever playoff game.
-The Hearts would be defeated in the next round against Spokane Velocity at One Spokane Stadium, in a match 2–2 draw that saw Spokane advance to the finals by winning 6–5 on penalties.
+The Hearts of Pine finished the 2025 season in seventh place, and defeated the second-seeded Chattanooga Red Wolves at 1–0 on the road at Chattanooga's CHI Memorial Stadium in their first ever playoff game.
+The Hearts would be defeated in the next round against Spokane Velocity at One Spokane Stadium, a 2–2 draw that saw Spokane advance to the finals by winning 6–5 on penalties.

+Ollie Wright finished as the Hearts' top goalscorer, with 12 in all competitions, and was selected for the 2025 All-League Second Team.
+Wada and defender Nathan Messer were chosen for the All-League First Team.

-The club's identity and marketing tactics received praise, with an article in Ad Age describing the club as "the buzziest" in American soccer.
-Ad Age also reported that the Hearts of Pine had sold more merchandise than every other team in USL League One combined, and that the club projected to top League One in gross revenue and ticket sales at the conclusion of the 2025 season.
+Ad Age reported that the Hearts of Pine had sold more merchandise than every other team in USL League One combined, and that the club projected to top League One in gross revenue and ticket sales at the conclusion of the 2025 season.
+Following the 2025 season, the Hearts of Pine won awards from the United Soccer League for best marketing, best consumer products, and best public relations, while club founder Gabe Hoffman-Johnson won an award for leadership, and club president Kevin Schohl won an award for business.